obonaventure/cnp3/book/network/network.rst

    Virtual circuit establishment

 .. index:: source routing, label

 A second solution can be used if the routers know the entire topology of the network.
 In this case, the first router can use a technique called `source routing`.
 Upon reception of the signalling message, the first router chooses the path of the virtual circuit in the network.
 This path is encoded as the list of the addresses of all intermediate routers to reach the destination.
 It is included in the signalling message and intermediate routers can remove their address from the signalling message before forwarding it.
-This technique enables routers to better spread the virtual circuits through the network.
-If the routers know the load of the links in the topology, they can also select the less loaded path when establishing a virtual circuit.
+This technique enables routers to better spread the virtual circuits throughout the network.
+If the routers know the load of remote links, they can also select the less loaded path when establishing a virtual circuit.
 This solution is illustrated with the blue circuit in the figure above.

-The last point to be discussed about the virtual circuit is its `data plane`.
+The last point to be discussed about the virtual circuit organisation is its `data plane`.
 The `data plane` defines mainly the format of the data packets and the algorithm used by routers to forward packets.
-The data packets contain a virtual circuit identifier that is encoded in a fixed number of bits.
+The data packets contain a virtual circuit identifier that is encoded as a fixed number of bits.
 These virtual circuit identifiers are usually called `labels`.

-Each host maintains a flow table that associates a label that each virtual circuit that is has established.
-When a router receives a labelled packet, it extracts the packet and consults its `label forwarding table`.
-This table contains for each couple `(incoming interface, label)` the outgoing interface to be used to forward the packet and the label that must be placed in the outgoing packets. in practice, the label forwarding table is organised as a vector and the couple `(incoming interface, label)` is the index of the entry in the vector that contains the outgoing interface and the outgoing label.
+Each host maintains a flow table that associates a label with each virtual circuit that is has established.
+When a router receives a packet that contains a label, it extracts the label and consults its `label forwarding table`.
+This table is a data structure that maps each couple `(incoming interface, label)` to the outgoing interface to be used to forward the packet and the label that must be placed in the outgoing packets.
+In practice, the label forwarding table can be implemented as a vector and the couple `(incoming interface, label)` is the index of the entry in the vector that contains the outgoing interface and the outgoing label.
 Thus a single memory access is sufficient to consult the label forwarding table.
 The utilisation of the label forwarding table is illustrated in the figure below.

 .. figure:: fig/network-fig-009-c.png
    :align: center